Bangladesh Nationalist Party: 2018 general election

 After the jailing of chairperson Begum Khaleda Zia, BNP expedited the process of forging a national unity with prominent leaders of the country.
 In October 2018, the party formally announced its joining of Jatiya Oikya Front with Dr. Kamal Hossain at its forefront.

-There was controversy in the run-up to the elections surrounding the nomination of banned Jamaat candidates under the BNP banner.
+There was controversy in the run-up to the 2018 elections surrounding the nomination of banned Jamaat candidates under the BNP banner.
 In 2013, Jamaat-e-Islami was banned from registering and therefore contesting in elections by the High Court, citing their charter in violation of the constitution.
 However, 25 Jamaat candidates ran in the election, with 22 nominations for BNP and 3 running as independents.
 An investigation was launched but on 23 December, the Election Commission Secretary Helaluddin Ahmed said they had examined the related law and "there is no scope for rejecting the Jamaat leaders' candidacy at this moment."
 On 26 December, just days before the election, Jatiya Oikya Front leader Kamal Hossain expressed his regret about Jamaat's involvement in the elections under his alliance, claiming "had I known [that Jamaat leaders will be given BNP tickets] I would not have been part of it."
 The media, however, had reported at the end of November that this was happening.

+Not being able to contest herself, Zia's BNP won 7 seats and nearly 12 percent of the vote at the 2018 general election.

-2024 general election
+2024 and 2026 general elections

-On the anniversary of the founding of the Bangladesh Nationalist Party (BNP) in 2024, leaders and activists paid tribute at the shrine of the party's founder, Ziaur Rahman.

-On 26 March 2020, BNP chairperson Khaleda Zia's prison sentence was suspended for six months amid the COVID-19 pandemic, and she was granted a conditional release because she received medical treatment within the country and did not travel abroad.
+On 26 March 2020, Zia's prison sentence was suspended for six months amid the COVID-19 pandemic, and she was granted a conditional release because she received medical treatment within the country and did not travel abroad.
 The six-month suspension has been granted for a total of six consecutive times, with the most recent one being on 18 September 2022.
 Since Zia's release, the BNP campaigned for her unconditional release and for the ruling government to allow her to travel abroad.

-In preparation for the upcoming 2024 general election, the BNP launched a series of rallies which advocated for the resignation of Prime Minister Sheikh Hasina and the return of the caretaker government.
+In preparation for the 2024 general election, the BNP launched a series of rallies which advocated for the resignation of Prime Minister Sheikh Hasina and the return of the caretaker government.
 During a rally held in Dhaka on 10 December 2022, seven BNP lawmakers announced their resignation from the current government in demands of the dissolution of parliament, the formation of a new election commission, and allowing the election to be held under a neutral caretaker government.

-Student–People's uprising
+The party ended up boycotting the election, as they assumed that the election commission under the incumbent government were unable to organise a free and fair election.

-BNP actively supported the 2024 Bangladesh quota reform movement.
-Later, it joined the Non-cooperation movement against the Sheikh Hasina government.
+The BNP actively supported the 2024 Bangladesh quota reform movement.
+Later, it joined the Non-cooperation movement against the government.